Savy011/lastfm-widget/README.md

   #API_KEY = '<enter your last.fm api key here>'; // and this
 ```

-2. Optionally change the fallback img for cover arts.
+2. (Optional) Change the fallback image url for cover arts.

 ```js
 #FALLBACK_IMG = 'https://lastfm.freetls.fastly.net/i/u/64s/c6f59c1e5e7240a4c0d427abd71f3dbb.jpg'; // Change this
 ```

-3. Optionally change the css for the widget. this is the general html structure for reference.
+3. (Optional) Change the CSS for the widget.
+This is the html structure of different states of the widget for reference.

 ```html
 <!-- Widget with Track Info -->